khiav223577/active_model_cachers/README.md

   - if string, e.g. `User`: Monitoring all attributes of `User`.

   - if string with keyword `#`, e.g. `User#last_login_in_at`: Monitoring only the specific attribute.

+  - Default value depends on the `name`.
+If is an association, monitoring the association klass.
+If not, monitoring current klass and the attrribute name.

  ### :on